MoistCode/Front-End-Web-Developer-Nanodegree/README.md

   - Anything a user might interact with
   - Needs to be big enough for users to hit on mobile
   - Small enough not to hit two
+  - Fingers are about 40 css pixels length
+    - Make at least 48 x 48 px to be safe
+    - min-width/height: 48px
+    - Using width or height alone won't allow the element to resize if the content inside is bigger than the container